michelderooij/Get-EventSession/README.md

 ## Getting Started

-Script to assist in downloading Microsoft Ignite or Inspire contents or return session information for easier digesting.
+Script to assist in downloading Microsoft Ignite, Inspire or Build contents or return session information for easier digesting.

 Video downloads will leverage a utility which can be downloaded from https://yt-dl.org/latest/youtube-dl.exe, and needs to reside in the same folder as the script.
 The script itself will try to download the utility when the utility is not present.

-Note that for Inspire, it currently only downloads available presentations.

 To prevent retrieving session information for every run, the script will cache session information.